 Once you have a budget, the fun of planning all the details may begin!
-It is important that once you have made a decision that you stick with it.
-Too many changes can cause for confusion and added stress.
+It is important that once you have made a decision you stick with it.
+Too many changes can confuse and add stress.
 It is beneficial for the couple to choose three to five of the most important details wanted for the wedding.
-This helps you focus where to invest the most time and money.
+This helps you focus on where to invest the most time and money.
 The rest of the details can be quicker decisions since they hold less “value” to you as a couple.
 It is a good idea to have one person that is the point person for all of the final details.
 If you hire a wedding planner, this is their job so feel confident that they can manage this.
-If you are planning your own wedding, consider having a trusted friend or family member help keep your vision on track.
+If you are planning your wedding, consider having a trusted friend or family member help keep your vision on track.

 Learn to say “No, thank you.”